 Marketed as a practical guide to understanding industrial hemp and cannabidiol, The Hemp Miracle provides the following information in its ten chapters:

-If you are already well-acquainted with the hemp plant and CBD, you may not find much new information.
-For newbies, however, Merlo provides a treasure trove of information.
-If you are on the fence as to the capabilities of hemp, this book could completely change your mind.
+That being said, if you are already well-versed on hemp and CBD, you may not find much new information here.
+For newcomers, however, Merlo provides a treasure trove of information.
+And if you are on the fence as to the capabilities of hemp extract, this book could completely change your mind.

 By Gregory L. Smith, MD, MPH

-Fresh from writing a popular book on Medical Cannabis in 2016, Gregory Smith followed up with CBD: What You Need to Know in September 2017.
-In this 200+ page book, Smith focuses on outlining the effects of CBD on the human body.
+Fresh off of completing his popular book Medical Cannabis in 2016, Dr. Gregory Smith followed up with CBD: What You Need to Know in September 2017.
+In this 200+ page publication, Smith focuses on outlining the effects of CBD on the human body.
 In the beginning, he discusses the efficacy of cannabidiol, reviews the history of the cannabinoid, and writes about whether it is safe to use.
 The additional 18 chapters feature CBD’s various effects and interactions within the human body.

 In the final chapter, Smith briefly looks at CBD dosage and safety.
-Overall, it is an excellent option if you have a medical condition and want to learn more about how CBD can help.
-Throughout the text, Smith includes diagrams and handy explanations on how the cannabinoid interacts with the body to treat each condition.
-He also includes a few anecdotes from his practice.
+Overall, this is an excellent option if you want to learn more about how to use CBD daily.
+Throughout the text, Smith includes diagrams and handy explanations on how the cannabinoid interacts with the body, and he also includes a few personal anecdotes from his own practice.

 By Sandra Hinchcliffe and Stacey Kerr

-Hinchcliffe is a ‘home herbalist’ who is gaining prominence as an expert on marijuana cuisine.
-In High Tea, she offers tea-time cannabis recipes, for example.
-CBD Every Day is her latest work and was released in March 2019.
+Sandra Hinchcliffe is a ‘home herbalist’ that is gaining prominence as an expert on cuisine.
+CBD Every Day is her latest work, and was released in March 2019.
 If you want to enjoy CBD in food or beverage form, this book is the one you’ve been looking for!

-Hinchcliffe provides readers with 60 recipes free from allergies and preservatives.
-She outlines how to choose, and work with, high-CBD strains with minimal THC, and prepare CBD flower, oil, and resin.
-Hinchcliffe divides the 176-page text into the following chapters:
+Hinchcliffe provides readers with 60 recipes, all of which are free from allergies and preservatives.
+She outlines how to choose, and work with, high-CBD strains with minimal THC content, and also how to prepare CBD flower, oil, and resin.
+She also conveniently divides the 176-page text into the following chapters:

 Final Thoughts on the Best CBD Books

 A few years ago, finding a good CBD book was a mighty struggle.
-These days, Amazon has become an excellent CBD bookshop with dozens of titles to choose from.
+These days, with CBD becoming increasingly normalized, there are dozens of titles to choose from.
 If you like old-school reading, it is easy to find paperbacks.
 However, Kindle readers are also well catered for.